 How to Clean a Cat’s Yellow Fur

 There are times when you should take over your cat’s grooming.
-But how exactly do you do that?
 Here are the steps on how to bathe a cat:

-- Prepare your bath: Place a non-stick mat or bath towel at the bottom of your sink or tub.
-Fill the container with about three inches of warm—not hot—water.
+- Bath preparation: Place a bath towel at the bottom of your sink or tub.
+Fill the container with about 3 inches of warm water.

-- Place your cat in water: Hold your cat with one hand under its belly.
-With your other hand, hold your cat’s front paws.
-Lower your cat gently into the water.
+- Place cat in water: Hold your cat with one hand under its belly.
+With your other hand, hold your cat’s front paws and lower your cat.

-- Wet your cat’s fur: Use a hand-held spray or plastic pitcher to rinse out your cat’s fur.
-Make sure not to get water in the eyes, ears, and nose.
+- Wet cat’s fur: Use a hand-held spray to rinse out your cat’s fur.

-- Shampoo: Use one part cat shampoo and gently rub it into your cat’s fur.
-Make sure to spread the shampoo evenly.
+- Shampoo: Use one part of cat shampoo and rub it into your cat’s fur.

-- Drain: Remove the water from your cat’s fur using a stroking motion.
-Try to remove as much water as possible.
+- Drain: Remove the water from the fur using a stroking motion.

 How To Remove Yellow Stains from Cat Fur